-- our ability to continue as a going concern in the absence of obtaining additional financing; - our ability to obtain additional financing within timeframes required on terms acceptable to us, or at all; - our ability to hire additional personnel and to manage the growth of our business; - our reliance on our brand name, reputation and product quality; - our ability to adequately address increased demands that may be placed on our management, operational and production capabilities. - the effectiveness of our advertising and promotional activities and investments; - our reliance on celebrities to endorse our wines and market our brand; - general competitive conditions, including actions our competitors may take to grow their businesses; - fluctuations in consumer demand for wine; - overall decline in the health of the economy and consumer discretionary spending; - the occurrence of adverse weather events, natural disasters, public health emergencies, including the COVID-19 pandemic, or other unforeseen circumstances that may cause delays to or interruptions in our operations;
+- our ability to continue as a going concern in the absence of obtaining additional financing; - our ability to obtain additional financing within timeframes required on terms acceptable to us, or at all; - our ability to regain and maintain compliance with NYSE American continued listing standards and ultimately maintain the listing of our common stock on NYSE American; - our intentions to pursue and complete a business combination transaction with a suitable target company; - our ability to hire additional personnel and to manage the growth and operation of our business; - our reliance on our brand name, reputation and product quality; - our ability to adequately address increased demands that may be placed on our management, operational and production capabilities. - the effectiveness of our advertising and promotional activities and investments; - our ability to successfully refocus our marketing and brand promotion efforts following the termination of license agreements with celebrities who have historically endorsed our wines and promoted our brand; - general competitive conditions, including actions our competitors may take to grow their businesses; - fluctuations in consumer demand for wine; - overall decline in the health of the economy and consumer discretionary spending; - the occurrence of adverse weather events, natural disasters, public health emergencies, including the COVID-19 pandemic, or other unforeseen circumstances that may cause delays to or interruptions in our operations;

-- risks associated with disruptions in our supply chain for grapes and raw and processed materials, including corks, glass bottles, barrels, winemaking additives and agents, water and other supplies; - disrupted or delayed service by the distributors we rely on for the distribution of our wines; - our ability to successfully execute our growth strategy, including continuing our expansion in the direct-to-consumer sales channel; - quarterly and seasonal fluctuations in our operating results; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - our ability to protect our trademarks and other intellectual property rights, including our brand and reputation; - our ability to comply with laws and regulations affecting our business, including those relating to the manufacture, sale and distribution of wine; - the risks associated with the legislative, judicial, accounting, regulatory, political and economic risks and conditions; - claims, demands and lawsuits to which we are, and may in the future, be subject and the risk that our insurance or indemnities coverage may not be sufficient; - our ability to operate, update or implement our IT systems; - our ability to successfully pursue strategic acquisitions and integrate acquired businesses; - our ability to implement additional finance and accounting systems, procedures and controls in order to satisfy public company reporting requirements; - the potential liquidity and trading of our securities; and - the future trading prices of our common stock and the impact of securities analysts' reports on these prices.
+- risks associated with disruptions in our supply chain for grapes and raw and processed materials, including corks, glass bottles, barrels, winemaking additives and agents, water and other supplies; - disrupted or delayed service by the distributors we rely on for the distribution of our wines; - our ability to successfully execute our growth strategy, including continuing our expansion in the direct-to-consumer sales channel; - quarterly and seasonal fluctuations in our operating results; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - our ability to protect our trademarks and other intellectual property rights, including our brand and reputation; - our ability to comply with laws and regulations affecting our business, including those relating to the manufacture, sale and distribution of wine; - the risks associated with the legislative, judicial, accounting, regulatory, political and economic risks and conditions; - claims, demands and lawsuits to which we are, and may in the future, be subject and the risk that our insurance or indemnities coverage may not be sufficient; - our ability to operate, update or implement our IT systems; - our ability to successfully pursue strategic acquisitions and integrate acquired businesses; - our ability to implement additional finance and accounting systems, procedures and controls in order to satisfy public company reporting requirements; - · the potential liquidity and trading of our securities; and - the future trading prices of our common stock and the impact of securities analysts' reports on these prices.